 While helmets do reduce the risk of injuries or death in an accident, they won't guarantee that you will walk away from a serious accident.
 Unfortunately, motorcycle accidents happen all too often in Texas, and they occur in many cases through no fault of the operator.
 An inattentive driver might sideswipe a motorcyclist or turn in to the path of a biker who has the right of way in an intersection.

 You Can Rely on Our Tough-Minded Attorneys

 If you or a loved one was injured in a motorcycle accident, call Herrera Law Firm to learn about your rights.
 You may be entitled to compensation for your losses, including medical bills, lost income, pain and suffering and more.
-Reach us at 1-800-455-1054 or contact us online.
+Call us or contact us online.